dckms/system-architecture/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst

 Randy Shoup
 -----------

-    | \- We don't time to do it right!
+    | \- We don't have time to do it right!
     | \- Do you have time to do it twice?

     -- `Randy Shoup <https://www.infoq.com/presentations/microservices-data-centric>`_, VP Engineering at Stitch Fix in San Francisco